-The founder of this movement, Daniel O’Connor, is no one special; he is just a lay Catholic – a husband, father, and teacher – who was inspired by the tremendous opportunity of grace at the intersection of devotion to the Divine Will and Divine Mercy; an apostolate to literally bring Jesus Christ to the literal streets, trusting that “where sin abounds grace abounds all the more,” and that in these days of unprecedented darkness, God will pour out His Spirit to such an extraordinary degree that, as when the Apostle Peter’s shadow fell on the sick they were healed, so too when we merely open ourselves to the Gift of Living in the Divine Will, even the smallest outreach to souls can act as the channel through which they accept the Divine Mercy and attain salvation.
+The founder of this movement, Daniel O’Connor, is no one special; he is just a lay Catholic – a husband, father, and teacher – who was inspired by the tremendous opportunity of grace at the intersection of the revelations on the Divine Will and the Divine Mercy; an apostolate to literally bring Jesus Christ to the literal streets, trusting that “where sin abounds grace abounds all the more,” and that in these days of unprecedented darkness, God will pour out His Spirit to such an extraordinary degree that, as when the Apostle Peter’s shadow fell on the sick they were healed, so too when we merely open ourselves to the Gift of Living in the Divine Will, even the smallest outreach to souls can act as the channel through which they accept the Divine Mercy and attain salvation.

 How naïve, simplistic, or childish this may sound is no secret.
 In this era of the New Evangelization, where it seems every apostolate has been exhausted, every apologetics argument already tried, every ministry already attempted — and despite it all the world continuing to sink further into darkness — we, instead of striving after something more strategic, are merely striving after something infinitely more simple: presence.
 Instead of contributing to the current overload of diagnosis and commentary, we choose instead to fight the atrophy of action by physically walking straight into the midst of the raging battle for souls, trusting absolutely in God to use us for whatever purposes He has in mind.